 Maps coming soon!
-Click here for more information about the Creative Economy Hub.
+Click on the button below for more information about the Creative Economy Hub.

 Halloween Bikes & Walk Event presented by BCAH The ARTery, meet at the Broomfield Library Sunday, Oct.
-31, 10 a.m.
-For more information visit the BCAH website Free, Walk-in
+31, 2021, 10 a.m.

 Time to get spooky on Halloween by enjoying the outdoors and hauntingly fun activities all while exploring the first stretch of the new ARTery trail!
 Starting at the Broomfield Library, walk or bike your way to the Brunner Farmhouse and gardens in your best Halloween costumes.
 Enjoy live music, trick-or-treating, a costume parade, food trucks and more all starting at 10:30 a.m. on Oct.
 31!
 Thank you to Broomfield Council of the Arts and Humanities for partnering with Creative Broomfield to bring spooky fun to the ARTery and open spaces.
 Food donations for FISH are encouraged.

 Pollinator Field Journal and Walk CSU Demonstration Garden July 17, 2021 This program was presented by CSU Extension, InventHQ, and Creative Broomfield.

 Attendees made hand-sewn pollinator field journals and walked along Broomfield's Artery to observe pollinators.
 They learned the difference between native bees and honey bees, flies that look like bees, and wasps, and how all these species have an important job in pollinating our plants.
 They also learned how to catch and identify each of these pollinator species.